Essential Guide To Exploring The Flinders Ranges And Outback

 Best Time To Visit The Flinders Ranges

-Between the months of December to February, the Ikara-Flinders Ranges average temperature highs of between 33-34 degrees Celsius and lows of between 17-19 degrees Celsius.
+Between the months of December to February, the Ikara-Flinders Ranges average temperature often has highs of between 33-34 degrees Celsius and lows of between 17-19 degrees Celsius.
 Due to these high temperatures and the unbearable heat, multiple walking trails within the Flinders Ranges are closed during this time of the year.
+Making this one of the least recommended times to visit.

 Autumn is a popular time of the year to visit the Flinders Ranges.
 From the months of March to May, the Ikara-Flinders Ranges have temperatures ranging from highs of 21-31 degrees Celsius and lows of 8-16 degrees Celsius.
-The landscapes are breathtaking with colours ranging through the oranges, reds and browns.
+The landscape is breathtaking with colours ranging from oranges through to the deep reds and browns.

 Top 5 Reasons to Visit The Flinders Ranges

-1. The Flinders Ranges are the most accessible Outback in Australia.
+1. The Flinders Ranges is the Most Accessible Outback Region in Australia

 With excellent infrastructure and loads to see and do, the Flinders Ranges are a must-visit destination in South Australia.
 Situated in the central Flinders Ranges, approximately 450 kilometres north of Adelaide, 1138 kilometres from Melbourne and 1557 kilometres from Sydney.
 The Ikara-Flinders Ranges National Park is full of treasures, hikes, wildlife and history.